Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

-Attendance: Above average.
+Attendance: Excellent.
 Pupil absence rates are quite low and the incidence of persistent absence is very low.

 Environment: Above average.
 Air pollution and traffic accidents are very low, while crime is roughly average.